 This is Canon’s most entry-level DSLR, designed to be a solid starting point for anyone’s journey into photography.
 As such, it is extremely basically kitted out – with just 3fps burst mode and a simple 9-point autofocus system, it’s not going to win any awards for speed.

-The EF-S lens mount means you have a huge catalogue of lenses to play with.
+The EF-S lens mount means you have a huge catalog of lenses to play with.
 This will be useful, as the kit lens bundled with the camera is not much to write home about.
 Fundamentally though, this budget DSLR does everything required to justify its price, and any starting photographer will find it a solid platform to learn on.
+See our full Canon Rebel T7 / EOS 2000D review (opens in new tab).

 We’ve been recommending cameras in Nikon’s D3000 series for years.
 If your budget stretches to them – and this one is a more expensive prospect than the 2000D – then they’re the best beginner DSLRs you can buy.
 The D3500 comes with beginner-friendly tutorial modes to help users acclimate to its functions, but also has impressive imaging fundamentals, including a responsive autofocus system that can hold its own against mirrorless rivals.
 As we explained in our review, the D3500’s balance is so good, it’s probably the best beginner’s camera in all categories.